chrismannina/dir-organizer/README.md

 - **HTML Reports**: Generate beautiful reports of proposed organization
 - **Undo Functionality**: Easily revert any changes
 - **API Testing**: Built-in tools to verify API connectivity
+- **Hidden App Folder**: Stores all generated files in a hidden `.llm_organizer` folder
+- **Smart Image Handling**: Extracts and uses EXIF metadata from images for better organization
+- **File Migration**: Command to migrate organizer-generated files to the hidden folder

 ## Installation